kdan80/notes/networking.md

 ## 1 - Networking

-Networking is encapsulated by a reference model known as the Open Systems Interconnection (OSI) model.
+Networking, communication betweem computer systems, is governed by a reference model known as the Open Systems Interconnection (OSI) model.
 This model is split into 7 layers that define how systems should communicate with each other.
 The layers are:

 <ol reversed>
  <li>Application layer</li>